 Unless you are using a letting agent, make sure that you check the right to rent of all new tenants aged 18 or over, even if they are not named on the tenancy agreement.
 You will need to ask for, and keep copies of, original documents proving that tenants are permitted to live in the UK.
-Fines for non-compliance are set to increase substantially from 2024.
+Fines for non-compliance increased substantially from January 2024.